openbracellc/topcatchy/source/posts/a-beginners-guide-to-branding-consistency.html.md

 ---
 Branding isthe center point of a business's marketing strategy.
 A company's brand reflects its identity, culture, and reputation.
 A consistent brand identity helps your target audience recognize your company and know what to expect.
 Your goal is to provide a positive and memorable brand identity.

 Consistent branding helps people perceive you as the same company they've interacted with before.
 After consistent exposure to a brand, people feel like they knowyour brand and they start to trust you.
-It takes up to 7 impressions for consumers to remember your brand and connect it with your organization, according to Pam Moore.
+It takes up to 7 handshakes for consumers to remember your brand and connect it with your organization.
 Displaying a brand consistently on different platforms can boost revenue by 23 percent, according to Forbes.
 So, here's a brief outlining the best practices for brand consistency to help you build customer trust and increase sales.

 ## Examine Your Branding Efforts